House, M.D.: Review and Discussion

 - Death, the afterlife, and God: House is a firm skeptic, and doesn't like when patients' religious beliefs interfere with their medical treatment.
 In the episode entitled 97 Seconds, House sees a patient who claims he had a near-death experience that changed his life and caused him to believe in a higher power.
 House, unwavering in his belief that this experience can be rooted in neurological chemical processes, induces his own near-death experience just to prove the sucker wrong.
 Oh snap!

 - The book mentions that the way House and other characters have misery caused to them by human relationships mirrors French existentialist philosopher Jean-Paul Sartre's view that relationships inhibit personal autonomy and cause anxiety, hence his famous quote, "Hell is other people.".
 However, Sartre also believes that relationships are an essential part of our being.
-Sartre believed that relationships with others caused suffering was for three reasons:
+Sartre believed that relationships with others caused suffering for three reasons:

 - They represent potential obstacles to our freedom.